How to Change the Ringtone on Your Smartphone

 More than 50 ringtones from Apex to Cosmic to Duck to Old Car Horn and Xylophone come baked into iPhones that work on 4G and 5G networks.
 So why does it seem like everyone uses the same sound when they’re receiving a call or a text?
 In part, that’s because iPhones come with a default ringtone: You'll hear Reflection on iPhone X and newer; older phones default to Opening.

-You can even set different ringtones for different people so you know who’s calling without having to look at the Caller ID.
+You can even set different ringtones for each contact, so you’ll know who’s calling without having to look at Caller ID.

 How to change your ringtone or text tone

-Then tap the ringtone you want to associate with that choice and a blue check mark will appear.
-You’ll also hear what the tone sounds like, so if you don’t like it, simply choose another.
+Tap the ringtone you want to associate with that choice and a blue check mark will appear.
+You’ll also hear what the tone sounds like.
+If you don’t like it, find another.

 Some people like to have different sounds associated with different alerts: an old-fashioned phone ring for an incoming call, a swoosh for incoming mail, a ding for a text.